Off Campus Library Services

 Off-Campus Library Services

-Off-Campus Library Services provide immediate access to library resources which include delivery of journal articles by mail, fax or ARIEL ( transmitting and receiving material via computers), delivery of books by mail or UPS; accessing online databases, online catalog and information on the Library's homepage from remote sites .
+Off-Campus Library Services provide immediate access to library resources which include delivery of journal articles by mail, fax or Interlibrary Loan.
+Library users have the ability to access online databases, the online catalog and information on the Library's homepage from remote sites .
 Library staff provide services that are pertinent to the unique needs of off-campus students and faculty including database searching, answers to quick reference questions, and instruction in the use of appropriate sources via e-mail, telephone, fax and mail.
-In addition, library assists students via Embedded Librarian program within online, hybrid and on ground courses.
-Ask Us, reference service, is also available via e-mail.
+In addition, the library assists students via the Embedded Librarian program within online, hybrid and on ground courses.
+The Ask Us reference service is also available via e-mail.

 Library Research Assistance